Australian paintings

 Grasshopper

-Although most Australian art has used the outback as a surce of inspiration, it is an environmental subject matter that most Australians have little familiarity with.
-84 per cent of Australians live in a coastal catchment and their only experience with the outback comes via movies or paintings.
+Although most Australian art has used the outback as a source of inspiration, it is a subject matter that most Australians have little familiarity with considering that 84 per cent of Australians live in a coastal catchment.
+Brett Whiteley is one of the artists that used the coastal environment as his inspiration.